 The kitchen is, without a doubt, the most used room in our homes.
-Over the years, this area has evolved from utilitarian place made to whip up dinners into a warm, social hub where families congregate for fellowship.
-Kitchens come in all shapes in sizes, from the classic galley style, expanded U-shape, to the out-of-the box modern curvaceous layouts.
+Over the years, this area has evolved from the utilitarian place made to whip up dinners into a warm, social hub where families congregate for fellowship.
+Kitchens come in all shapes in sizes, from the classic galley style, expanded U-shape, to the out-of-the-box modern curvaceous layouts.

 An L-shaped layout takes advantage of 2 adjoining walls.
 Typically used in small to medium spaces, this design comes standard with a main wall of cabinets with the sink or range and a short grouping of cabinets in an L-type configuration.
 Incorporating an island is also an option for added storage and food preparation area, and keeping guests out of the work zone.

 A U-shaped layout maximizes the cabinetry and countertops but utilizing all 3 walls.
 If the room is large enough to accommodate an island in the center, while maintaining 42”-48” walkways on all sides, this becomes a central landing spot between the major functions.
 A prep sink sometimes finds a practical home on this center island.
 Word of caution: if the major appliances end up on opposite sides of the room, the island can also become a walk-around obstacle!

 A beefed-up version of the U-shaped layout, this design is best suited for those who want to maximize every square inch of the kitchen, but don’t have space for the clearance required around an island (mentioned above).
 The G-shaped floor plan ideally includes a peninsula to keep the space feeling open, and to keep guests/kids out of the work zone.
 This layout can feel cramped, especially if the cook ends up trapped, and the many cabinet corners in the layout can be difficult and expensive to accessorize for the best access.